kyleboas/tacticsjournal.com/research/research.md

 <div class="r-section">
   <div class="r-section-label">The Problem</div>
   <p>
-    Good ideas often show up first in smaller outlets, interviews, and podcasts.
-By the time bigger outlets cover them, the edge is usually gone.
+    Good ideas often show up first in smaller outlets, interviews, and podcasts in different leagues and languages.
+By the time bigger English outlets cover them, the edge is gone.
   </p>

 </div>